jreisinger/docs/data/notes/design/DRY.md

 * code
 * documentation - don't describe what the code does in comments
 * data
-* developers - encourage active and frequent communitcation (stand ups, Slack channels, code review)
+* developers - encourage active and frequent communitcation (stand ups, Slack channels, code reviews)

 # Source